-Story and Supporters
+Our Story & Supporters

 We wouldn’t be here without the generous support of our community.
 The time and labor of countless volunteers, the financial support and trust from philanthropic foundations, partnerships with city, state, and federal agencies, and so many more.
-Here are just a few to say THANK YOU
+Here are just a few to say THANK YOU:

 The seeds for Eastie Farm were planted in Spring 2015, when several East Boston neighbors, noticing the empty and overgrown plot at 294 Sumner Street, proposed the idea of starting a community farm.
 The idea took off quickly, with a growing group of neighbors coming together to plan, organize, and advocate for the farm, and local businesses jumping on board as well.